top of page

 AI is entering every operational domain: reporting, finance, HR, ITSM, customer operations, and more.
 While these tools accelerate work, they also introduce new forms of operational risk.
 AI does not understand meaning, boundaries, tone, values, or leadership intent.
 It operates on patterns, not governance.

-This page explains the four most common forms of AI operational failure and how governance eliminates them.
+This page explains the four most common forms of AI operational failure and how semantic governance eliminates them.

 AI Hallucination in Reporting